 A. Playfulness and Excitement:

 Anxiety or fear can show in a variety of ways.
 Your dog may exhibit symptoms such as trembling, cowering, or hiding.
 They may have lowered ears and avoid making eye contact.
 Whining, prolonged lip licking, and yawning are also possible.
 In such cases, providing your dog with a safe and reassuring environment is critical while avoiding putting them in uncomfortable situations.
-It is critical to identify and treat the root cause of their nervousness to assist them in restoring their confidence.
+Identifying and treating the root cause of their nervousness is critical toย assist them in restoringย their confidence.

 C. Aggression or Discomfort: